 One of the most notable systemwide actions completed since 2017 was the physical modifications to Folsom Dam and Reservoir, including the new gated auxiliary spillway, concrete-lined approach channel, discharge chute, enlargement of existing stilling basin, and installation of six submerged gates.
 The project also included an updated flood control manual to reflect operational capabilities created by the Joint Federal Project.
-This project resulted in 310 acres of new habitat and increased flood protection for 440,000 people, \$58 billion in assets, and 55,000 acres of property.
+This project resulted in increased flood protection for 440,000 people, \$58 billion in assets, and 55,000 acres of property.